Affirming or Challenging Paternity in Germany

 Paternity Challenge Action

-While there are no time limits for parentage and paternity establishment actions, paternity challenge actions are bound to a time limit.
-The filing of an action is possible for two years from the knowledge or suspicion of the falsely recorded legal paternity.
-Filing at a later date, on the other hand, is no longer possible.
+While there are no deadlines for the parentage action and the paternity determination lawsuit, the paternity contestation lawsuit is, in fact, bound to one.
+Filing a lawsuit is possible within two years from the knowledge or suspicion of falsely documented legal paternity.

 Schlun & Elseven Logo